-Hardworking and dedicated, Deborah Callender is thriving as a marine environment physical scientist with the Naval Oceanographic Office at the Stennis Space Center.
-More specifically, she is a project data manager, surveyor and geospatial analyst, managing sub-bottom profile studies for marine seafloor geology.
-Ms. Callender is also the executive leadership program trainee for the U.S. Navy Senior Executive Service and a Lean Six Sigma Green Belt trainee.
-She is known for her editing, organizational and communication skills.
+Hardworking and dedicated, Deborah Callender is thriving as a physical scientist with the Naval Oceanographic Office at the Stennis Space Center.
+More specifically, she is a project data manager, surveyor, and geospatial analyst, managing sub-bottom profile studies for marine seafloor geology.
+Ms. Callender is also an executive leadership program trainee for the U.S. Navy Senior Executive Service and a Lean Six Sigma Green Belt trainee.
+She is known for her editing, organizational, and communication skills.

-In recognition of her accomplishments in the field of physical science and oceanography, Ms. Callender has earned the 2017 Worldwide Lifetime Achievement Award, and has appeared in Top Female Executives in 2016,and Elite Women Worldwide in 2017.
+In recognition of her accomplishments in the field of physical science and oceanography, Ms. Callender has earned the 2017 Worldwide Lifetime Achievement Award and has appeared in Top Female Executives in 2016 and Elite Women Worldwide in 2017.
 She attributes her success to her tenacity and her desire for continuous self-improvement.